dmast3r/Machine-Learning-With-Python-Notes/README.md

 Notes for implementing ML in Python.
-Contians notes about Pandas, Numpy, Matplotlib, Scikit-learn and Tensorflow
+Contains notes for Pandas, Numpy, Matplotlib, Scikit-learn and Tensorflow